About the Academy

 Rev. Tim Miner

-Our Training Approach
+Our Educational Approach

-All programs and courses are developed from a secular point of view and are not designed to promote one religion over another or atheism.
+All programs and modules are developed from a secular point of view and are not designed to promote one religion over another or atheism.
 Instead stress is placed on promoting religious understanding and appreciation for its contribution to human society.